turingschool/front-end-curriculum/projects/memoize.md

 * App must have some form of interactivity for the user
   * it should **not** just be text on a page with links, though it may include some instructions or resources to learn more
   * interactivity should help your users understand the topic you've selected (e.g. if your topic is DOM manipulation with jQuery, maybe the user can click an element on the page and some text would appear to show them how they would select it with jQuery code)

+## Local Storage

+* Your application should have a use-case for persisting client-side information

 ## Topic